R4k4210/react-dapp-web3/README.md

 # react-dapp-web3

-`react-dapp-web3` is a simply library for handling Metamask and WalletConnect providers and make the use of Web3 easier through the application.
+`react-dapp-web3` is a simple library for handling Metamask and WalletConnect providers and make the use of Web3 easier.
 The library put at disposal the following methods: `connect()`, `disconnect()` -WalletConnect only- and `signMessage(msgToSign)`.
 You can also access to `isWalletConnected: boolean`, `walletAddress: string`, `chainId: number`, `isInitialized: boolean` and `web3` instance for Smart Contract communication.